joewang0430/my-web/README.md

-Hello to who is reading it. 你好，陌生人。
+Hello to who is reading. / 你好，陌生人。

-My name is Joe and this is my personal website.
-If you identify areas for improvement, please contact me.
-I would be eager to hear your advice.
+This is my personal website.
+Please contact me if you find somewhere for improvement.
+I would be happy to hear your advice.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).